dentolos19/Otakulore/README.md

 * [ ] Supports anime streaming
   * [ ] [AnimeKisa](https://animekisa.tv)
+  * More coming soon!
 * [ ] Supports manga reading
   * [ ] [Manganelo](https://manganelo.tv)
+  * More coming soon!
-* [ ] Allows users to read news about anime or manga straight from one place
+* [ ] Has a plugin system to allow many sources for anime and manga
-* [ ] Has a plugin system to enable more sources for anime and manga
+* [X] Has a favorite system to stores all your best anime and manga
-* [ ] Has a download system to allow users to watch and read while being offline
+* [ ] Has a download system to allow you to stream and read while offline

 ## Screenshots